 4. Some dogs are social eaters and they just want attention when eating.
 Try hand feeding for example and see how your dog reacts.

 5. You can encourage your dog to eat his less favorite food by spicing it up with chicken broth, tuna water, or beef broth, to make it more attractive.

 6. If your dog is on a dry food diet, you can pour some warm water on the kibble to make it softer and more appealing.

 7. Some medications can be used to increase your dog’s appetite.
 Such medication should be recommended by your vet for the best results specific to your dog.

-How long can dogs go without food and water?
+How long can a dog go without eating or drinking?
 How long will it take for them to get overwhelmed?
 They can manage up to 10 days without proper intake but this will negatively affect their health.

 It exposes them to dehydration, hormonal imbalance, and other health problems that can be avoided.

 You should never leave your furry friend at home alone without any food and water.
 If you must go out for long hours, get an automatic dog feeder that will generously feed your dog in your absence as scheduled.